-Warmboard is uniquely suited for use with all types of finished floors.
-With over 25 million square feet installed around the world, Warmboard has a proven track record of success when used with hardwood, tile, stone, carpet and any other type of finished floor.
+Installing flooring over Warmboard is quite simple.
+All standard flooring installation protocols apply.
+With over 25 million square feet installed around the world, Warmboard has a proven track record of success when used with hardwood, tile, stone, carpet or any other type of finished floor.

 Warmboard Inc., like other plywood and OSB panel manufacturers, recommends you follow all installation specifications documented by the NWFA (National Wood Flooring Association).

 Whether using plank, wide-plank or strip, engineer or laminate, cork or bamboo, all easily interface with Warmboard.
 We recommend using one of four standard installation methods, including: